itsmeradiant/Csharp-alternatives/README.md

 - [dnSpy](https://github.com/dnSpy/dnSpy) - .NET debugger and assembly editor
 - [Avalonia](https://github.com/AvaloniaUI/Avalonia) - Develop Desktop, Embedded, Mobile and WebAssembly apps with C# and XAML.
 The most popular .NET UI client technology
 - [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) - Cross-platform .NET sample microservices and container based application that runs on Linux Windows and macOS.
 Powered by .NET 7, Docker Containers and Azure Kubernetes Services.
 Supports Visual Studio, VS for Mac and CLI based environments with Docker CLI, dotnet CLI, VS Code or any other code editor.
 Moved to https://github.com/dotnet/eShop.
-- [ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - 🎬 ScreenToGif allows you to record a selected area of your screen, edit and save it as a gif or video.
 - [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) - Bitmap & tilemap generation from a single example with the help of ideas from quantum mechanics
 - [CodeHub](https://github.com/CodeHubApp/CodeHub) - CodeHub is an iOS application written using Xamarin
 - [maui](https://github.com/dotnet/maui) - .NET MAUI is the .NET Multi-platform App UI, a framework for building native device applications spanning mobile, tablet, and desktop.